ConradSulzer/task-manager-api/README.md

-This is the backend for a task manager app.
-It uses Node.js, Express and MongoDB to create the API.
+REST API for a task manager app.
+Uses Nodejs, Express and MongoDB.